 Refined carbs, otherwise referred to as simple sugars, have most of the dietary fibre snatched off.

-They are stripped of their natural fibre, which means they are absorbed quickly and can cause a rapid rise in blood sugar levels.
+They are stripped of their natural fibre, meaning they are absorbed quickly and can cause a rapid rise in blood sugar levels.

 This can lead to insulin resistance, weight gain, and other health issues.
 Important is to be mindful of the types of carbs we consume and opt for whole, unprocessed foods whenever possible.